doublefx/easyWorker/README.md

 Examples :
 ----

-You will find in the sub-directory of the Master and PureAS3 project, some web, desktop and mobile examples for Flex/AIR and pure AS3 project, The last ones :
+You will find in the sub-directory of the Master and PureAS3 branches, some web, desktop and mobile examples for Flex/AIR and pure AS3 project, the last ones :

  https://github.com/doublefx/easyWorker/tree/master/moreFlexDemo/downloadFileThread-Demo